Contemporary Office Design Trends For Your Business

 #2 / Collaboration Areas

 Offices provide the privacy needed to get work done, but often lack space for collaborative teamwork.
 Designing a creative collaboration area, extending past the common conference room table, gives employees an environment that encourages open discussion and ideation.
-Scott Safety’s vision of a conversational environment pushed Holt Environments to create a series of shared worktables surrounded by brand elements for their contemporary office design.
+Scott Safety’s vision of a conversational environment pushed Holt to create a series of shared worktables surrounded by brand elements for their contemporary office design.
 This space encourages their engineers to brainstorm and collaborate in more efficient ways in order to dream up the next generation of innovative products and services.

 #3 / Natural Textures

 Bring the outdoors in by incorporating natural textures.
 Wood, stone, and plant textures help to create an inviting environment.
 There are simple ways of doing this without turning your office into an actual jungle.
 One simple way is to add natural textures to the walls.
-Holt Environments renovated their Raleigh conference room into a warm and inviting meeting space by utilizing wood textures and natural canvas prints in a room with no windows.
+Holt renovated their Raleigh conference room into a warm and inviting meeting space by utilizing wood textures and natural canvas prints in a room with no windows.

 #4 / Lighting

 Installing inexpensive LED tape and directional spot lighting can transform a dull and flat room into a dynamic and energetic brand experience.
-As an example, Holt Environments built and installed this corporate locations map wall in the lobby of the new Desoutter Innovation Center in Rock Hill, South Carolina.
+As an example, Holt built and installed this corporate locations map wall in the lobby of the new Desoutter Innovation Center in Rock Hill, South Carolina.
 Comprised of three large edge-lit CNC-cut acrylic panels, this map glows when illuminated and highlights the company’s manufacturing facilities and service centers around the world.

 #5 / Resimmercial Furniture